 If you are getting divorced, you may be aware there are a number of Arizona divorce forms that have to be submitted throughout the process.
-We want to explain what some of the more common Arizona divorce forms you may encounter in your Arizona divorce and provide some information that will be helpful to navigating through all of the various Arizona divorce forms.
+We want to explain what some of the more common Arizona divorce forms you may encounter in your Arizona divorce and provide some information that will be helpful to navigate through all of the various Arizona divorce forms.

-Petition for Dissolution of Marriage: the initial document you file to start the divorce.
+Petition for Dissolution of Marriage: The initial document you file to start the divorce

 Summons: a document served with the Petition for Dissolution of Marriage that orders the opposing party to file a written Response to Petition for Dissolution of Marriage.

 Motion for Temporary Orders: a motion filed for the purpose of requesting a court hearing to present evidence at the beginning of the case to obtain temporary court orders regarding child custody, support, alimony, and other issues.

 Resolution Management Conference Statement: a court form required to be filed before a Resolution Management Conference outlining the positions each party is taking on the contested issues.

 Pretrial Statement: a more thorough document than the Resolution Management Conference wherein each party not only states their position on each issue, but also includes detailed arguments in support of the issues, and a list of witnesses and exhibits, as well as some additional information.

 Arizona Divorce Forms | Affidavit of Financial Information